yoember/yoember.github.io/index.md

 </div>{% endraw %}
 ```
+We use `{% raw %}{{#if}}{{/if}}{% endraw %}` handlebar helper block to show or hide the alert message.
+Handlebar conditionals are really powerful.
+You can use `{% raw %}{{else}}{% endraw %}` as well.

+* More about conditionals in templates: http://guides.emberjs.com/v2.3.0/templates/conditionals/

+Brilliant.
+You learned a lot about Ember.js and you have just implemented these great features.

 ### Homework

+It is time to practice, what you have just learned.

 You already have an amazing `Contact` page, where we would like to add a contact form.
 In this contact form would be two fields.
 One field for email address and one field for text message.
 And there would be a “Send message” button.
 This button should be active only if email address field not empty and valid and there is some message in the text box.
 After clicking on “Send message” button should appear an Alert with the email address and the message.
 When you close the alert message, the form should be cleared and a message should appear in the page in green box, this message could be something about "we got your message and get in touch soon".

-Hint: you already have a `contact.hbs` but you need a controller where you manage these logics.
+Hint: you already have a `contact.hbs` but you need a controller where you manage these logic.

 Bonus point if you can add validation to `textarea`.
-One option, the textarea shouldn't be empty, other option, the length of the message at least 5 character long.
+One option, the textarea should not be empty, other option, the length of the message at least 5 characters long.

 ``` handlebars
 {% raw %}{{textarea class="form-control" placeholder="Your message.
 (At least 5 characters.)" rows="7" value=message}}{% endraw %}